rishitasarin/EMG-Research/Day 1/README.txt

 - Read 2 papers
-	Physiological Signals Based on Human Emotion Recognition: A Review Recognition of Emotion Through Facial Expressions Using EMG Signal -Took a Look at CH2 of textbook provided by Sam
+	Physiological Signals Based on Human Emotion Recognition: A Review Recognition of Emotion Through Facial Expressions Using EMG Signal
-	Topic: Taking Raw EEG Data and Processing it in MATLAB